 Sometimes, browser add-ons, extensions, ad blockers, or plugins can interfere with the functionality of ServiceCore.
 You may want to disable these extras or try a browser without them if you encounter unexpected behavior in ServiceCore.

 If you experience issues using ServiceCore and suspect that your connection may be the problem, run a network speed test.
 If your connection speed is lower than 1,000 kbps, your experience with ServiceCore may be slow.
 Ask your internet service provider if anything can be done to optimize your connection speed, or try the suggestions in this wikiHow article about how to maximize the speed of your internet connection.

 - Check your location settings

-When you are entering customer or site addresses into ServiceCore and you are not seeing the address type-ahead suggestions, then your location services in your browser might be disabled.
+When you are entering a customer or site address into ServiceCore and you are not seeing the address type-ahead suggestions, then your location services in your browser might be disabled.
 Simply go to your browser settings, and find under the "Privacy and Security" section a setting called "Locations".
 You enable it by adding https://app.servicecore.com to the trusted URLs.

 Web Browsers on Mobile Devices

 The ServiceCore app is designed to be responsive on mobile devices.
 This means that whether you're using ServiceCore on a tablet or smartphone, the elements on the page will resize and adjust to fit the screen of your mobile device.

 For more information about using ServiceCore on a smartphone or tablet, read our article about how to use ServiceCore on mobile devices.